$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Numerical examples

 \subsection{Example 3: stability study}

-We \manolis{continue by assessing} the stability of the \manolis{dG-EASE method} for convection-diffusion problems in the presence of unresolved lower-dimensional sharp solution layers.
+We {continue by assessing} the stability of the {dG-EASE method} for convection-diffusion problems in the presence of unresolved lower-dimensional sharp solution layers.
 To this end, for $d=2$, we set $a=\epsilon I_{2\times 2}$ and $\epsilon=10^{-4}$, $\mathbf{b} = (1,1)^\top$, $c=0$ and $f=1$ in \eqref{pde}.
-We solve this problem on a variant of the domain $\Omega$ from Example \manolis{2} above, in which circular internal pieces of the domain of various radii have been removed; we refer to Figure \ref{fig:ex2_one}(left) for an illustration of the domain subdivided into $531$ essentially arbitrarily-shaped elements using a completely analogous construction to that used to obtain the meshes in Example \manolis{2}.
-We close the problem by prescribing homogeneous Dirichlet boundary conditions on $\partial\Omega$ (i.e., including the internal boundaries of the holes). \manolis{Thus}, we expect strong exponential boundary layers on the top and right portions of the curved boundary, as well as variable intensity layers at the outflow portions of the internal hole boundaries.
+We solve this problem on a variant of the domain $\Omega$ from Example {2} above, in which circular internal pieces of the domain of various radii have been removed; we refer to Figure \ref{fig:ex2_one}(left) for an illustration of the domain and sample mesh of essentially arbitrarily-shaped elements obtained using a completely analogous construction to that used in Example {2}.
+We close the problem by prescribing homogeneous Dirichlet boundary conditions on $\partial\Omega$ (i.e., including the internal boundaries at the holes).
+We expect strong exponential boundary layers on the top and right portions of the curved boundary, as well as variable intensity layers at the outflow portions of the internal hole boundaries.

-In Figure \ref{fig:ex2_one} (right), we \manolis{provide} the dG-EASE solution on the same mesh consisting of $531$ elements for $p=1$.
+In Figure \ref{fig:ex2_one} (right), we {provide} the dG-EASE solution using $p=1$ and the mesh of $531$ elements shown on the left plot.
 This mesh is not fine enough to resolve the singularly perturbed behaviour in the vicinity of the outflow portions of the boundary.
 Nevertheless, the dG-EASE method provides a stable discretization with very localized, expected, oscillatory behaviour at the vicinity of the outflow boundary.
 The stable behaviour of dG-EASE with respect to the size of the P\'eclet number $Pe:=\|\mathbf{b}\|/\epsilon$ is expected due to the upwind flux used in $B_{\rm ar}(\cdot,\cdot)$; nonetheless, to the best of our knowledge, its performance in the context of elements with such geometrical shape generality has not been tested before in the literature.
-To highlight the behaviour \manolis{in different meshes}, we \manolis{provide the dG-EASE solution, obtained with meshes comprising of $129$ and $2048$ linear elements in Figure \ref{fig:ex2_two}}.
-We note that, in all cases, the mesh is not sufficiently fine to resolve the exponential boundary layer behaviour, while the finer mesh with $2048$ linear elements sufficiently resolves the parabolic layers initiated at the holes.
+To highlight the behaviour of the method {on different meshes}, we {report} the dG-EASE solution, obtained with meshes composed of $129$ and $2048$ linear elements in Figure \ref{fig:ex2_two} (top).
+In both cases the mesh is not sufficiently fine to resolve the exponential boundary layer behaviour, while the finer mesh with $2048$ linear elements sufficiently resolves the parabolic layers initiated at the holes.